 While you can doodle with any kind of pen or pencil, I have special pens that I like to use for card crafting with my doodles.

 The Sakura Micron Pens are probably my favorite.
-They are long-lasting, the archival ink doesn’t smudge and they come in a variety of thickness for your doodle projects.
+They are long-lasting, the archival ink doesn’t smudge and they come in a variety of thicknesses for your doodle projects.
 I probably use the 01 size pen the most.

 Share your projects on Facebook!